What to do in Japan?

 My trip to Japan was so spectacular that I had to come back, and I did.
 In the winter I went skiing in Hakuba, in beautiful Nagano prefecture, which hosted the 1998 Winter Olympics.
 Once you capture the views and ski on some of the best fresh powder in the world, you’ll see why it was chosen for such a prestigious event.
 However, if you want to get the most out of your skiing experience, I recommend going in February or early March.

 If winter is your thing, Japan is the place.
-One of the most unique winter experiences you can have is by paying a visit to the Japanese macaques, better known as snow monkeys.
+There are lots of unique and unusual things to notice in Japan.
+But one of the most unique winter experiences you can have is by paying a visit to the Japanese macaques, better known as snow monkeys.
 The most accessible place to see them is in Jigokudani Park, also in Nagano prefecture.

 I was amazed by the tranquility of these little human-like beasts.
 Seemingly impervious to the hoards of tourists taking pictures of them, they bathed in the hot springs as if inside the jacuzzi of a luxury cruise.
 Watching them with their arms stretched out, some in their own state of ecstasy as the bubbles gurgled around their bodies, I felt a peculiar connection to these distant cousins of ours.